piu-logistics/solana-wallet--create/README.md

 ####  solana-wallet--create

-This is project to create solana wallet.
+This is project help user create a solana wallet.
 Build on nodejs and ejs template.

 ### How to run: